DataDrivenPolicy/Data-Driven-Policy/README.md

 This project tries to identify various sources of data, their quality, and the prediction models that can be built using them.

-# Sub Project
+This is an umbrella project which consist's of the following sub projects In Progress
+* Ananlysis of Bangalore voter demographics.
+* Analysis of BBMP Elections- candidates and results

+The reports of these projects can be found at http://rupbs.com/vijayvithal

+The Code for these projects are at https://github.com/jahagirdar/elections Planned
 * Analysis of BBMP Projects
-* Analysis of BBMP Income and expenditure data
+* Analysis of BBMP Income expenditure statuements.
-* Analysis of Voter rolls
-*